gasduster99/primaryConcerns/README.md

 ![image](https://raw.github.com/gasduster99/primaryConcerns/master/collegeVotes.jpg)

-Again I would like to add Arizona, Minnesota, Ohio, and Pennsylvania, pending decent polls in these states.
+Again I would like to add Minnesota and Ohio pending decent polls in these states.
 Since I do not have such polls, I opted to leave them out of the forecast entirely.
 Further I have left out the 2nd Districts of Nebraska and Maine.
 In total, this analysis leaves 61 electoral college votes unaccounted for.
 I figure it is less misleading to obviously exclude them from the analysis than to make a poorly informed guess about their outcome.
-Thus this lowers the effictive threshold for the minimum number of electoral college votes need to win to 239.
+Thus this lowers the effictive threshold for the minimum number of electoral college votes need to win to 254.